qcif/csv2html/README.md

 - `-t FILE` or `--template FILE` specifies the template to use.

+- `-e` or `--exclude-other` exclude other properties from property summary.

+- `-i` or `--include-hidden` include hidden properties in property summary.

 - `-q` or `--quiet` do not print out warnings.

 - `-h` or `--help`  show a brief help message and exits.